mentalist /'men-tə-list/ noun. Someone who uses mental acuity, hypnosis and/or suggestion. A master manipulator of thoughts and behavior.

 Cho in "Blood In, Blood Out": "Mr. Reed, I apologize for accusing you of several crimes which I knew you had not committed.
 And for assaulting you.
 Repeatedly."

-Crazy-Prepared: In one episode, it is revealed that Jane routinely checks the shoe bottoms of people in wheelchairs for the off chance that they are faking it.
-He says that the events of the episode was the first time it payed off.
+Crazy-Prepared: In one episode, it is revealed that Jane routinely checks the shoe bottoms of people in wheelchairs on the off chance that they are faking it.
+He says that the events of the episode was the first time it paid off.

 Crusading Widower: And how.
 Jane has been questing to get Red John back for 5 seasons now, at the risk of his job, his friends, and possibly his sanity (as his attempts get progressively more extreme).